What Cameras Do We Use for Sailing and Scuba Diving?

 If you are gonna fly from a boat a lot this is the one I would recommend.
 The handles make it easier to catch, and the little bit of extra weight adds to stability.
 This is an incredible flying machine.
 The only downfall is it takes up much more space in a backpack than the Mavic Pro.

 The world of 360 photos and video is here!
 If you want to give it a shot this is a very sweet camera.
 It does great quality footage, and is waterproof so you can even take it snorkeling!
+This is quite an expensive camera though, so if you are looking to spend a little less then this post outlines the best 360 degree camera for a lot less money.

 If you plan to get clean audio, cut down on wind noise, or generally want to improve your game a bit check out these accessories we’ve found to be pretty useful.